385 Lancaster Ave, Suite 206

 She is conducting a study of brain structure and function of persons accused of capital murder.

 Dr. Rushing has served as an expert witness in criminal, civil, and administrative matters.

 Dr. Rushing earned her Bachelor of Science in Brain and Cognitive Science at the Massachusetts Institute of Technology,

-her M.D. at Yale School of Medicine, and her J.D. at Stanford Law School.
+M.D. at Yale School of Medicine, and J.D. at Stanford Law School.

 Dr. Rushing completed her internship in pediatrics at Children's National Medical Center and residency in psychiatry at the University of Pennsylvania,

 where she also trained in forensic psychiatry and was a Clinical Research Scholar.